RegioHelden/django-temporalio/README.md

 - NAMESPACE: The Temporal.io namespace to use, defaults to `default`
 - WORKER_CONFIGS: A dictionary containing worker configurations.
   The key is the worker name and the value is a `WorkerConfig` instance.
+- BASE_MODULE: A python module that holds workflows, activities and schedules, defaults to `None`